Hobbes74/XCOM-Terrain-Pack/README.md

 The Terrain Pack can be played on both OXC or OpenXCom Extended.

+With OXCE, the pack now supports its &YAML anchors feature, which allows to set refNotes for other mods to easily reference and apply changes to the Terror Pack.

 Compatible Types Of Mods (100%)
 * Weapons
 * Craft